-In the well-known dystopian film, V for Vendetta, directed by James McTeigue there are two scenes, the domino scene and the fight scene, which show the control the government has over the society.
-This film is set in future London where the society is being run and controlled by the police force and the fascist government is controlling people, stripping them of their freedom and basic human rights.
-V, on the other hand, is a masked man who is rebelling against the government restrictions to teach society that they can move away from the brutality and have their rights back again.
-The director’s intention was to make the viewers think about how if you have an idea and follow through with it, then you can make a difference and better the life of others.
+In the well-known dystopian film, “V for Vendetta”, directed by James McTeigue there are two scenes, the domino scene and the fight scene which show the control the government has over the society and how an idea can break this oppression.
+This film is set in future London where the society is being run, powered and controlled by the police force and the fascist government, stripping the citizens of their freedom and basic human rights.
+V, on the other hand, is a masked man who rebels against the government’s restrictions to teach society that they can move away from the brutality and have their basic rights back once again.
+The director’s intention is to make the viewers think about how if you have an idea and follow through with it, then you can make a difference to better the lives of others.
 Both the domino and fight scene have film techniques which help the viewers understand the director’s intention.
-In the domino scene, McTeigue included symbols and camera angles.
-During the fight scene, lighting and editing made the viewers think about how masked V controlled society and worked on bettering society which lets us know what could happen if the government took full control.
+In the domino scene, McTeigue included symbols to portray his deeper meaning message.
+During the fight scene editing made the viewers think about how masked V controlled the society and worked on bettering society which demonstrates what could happen if the government took full control.